daronphang/programming-resources/architectures/data-systems/replication/leader/consensus/quorum.md

 ## Quorum

-Quorum is a consensus algorithm commonly used in distributed systems to ensure that the nodes can agree on a value or decision.
-The reason why Quorum requires an odd number of nodes is to prevent situations known as "split-brain" scenarios or "deadlock" situations.
+Quorum is a consensus concept commonly used in distributed systems to ensure that the nodes can agree on a value or decision.
+The reason why Quorum requires an odd number of nodes is to prevent situations known as "**split-brain**" scenarios or "deadlock" situations.
 For a cluster with n members, quorum is (n/2)+1.

 In a split-brain scenario, an even number of nodes can result in a tie vote, where half the nodes vote one way and the other half vote the other way.
 This can lead to a lack of consensus and potentially conflicting decisions, leading to system instability.